liushilive/gitbook-plugin-hide-solution/README.md

 ## Changelog

-**2.0.0:**: Fixed CSS problem, upgraded to latest bootstrap and simplified code.
-Please update to at least NodeJS 4.0 in order for this plugin to work.
+**2.0.1:**: Fixed CSS problem, upgraded to latest bootstrap and simplified code.

 ## How to use section?